cadnano/cadnano2.5/README.md

     pip install PyQt5-5.6.1-cp35-none-win_amd64.whl

-**Ultimately***, we plan to maintain PyQt5 wheel builds that work on Linux, Windows and OS X for Python 3.4+ so you cab to rely on a single version of Python 3.X.
-This of course is subject to change.
+**Ultimately***, we plan to maintain PyQt5 wheel builds that work on Linux, Windows and OS X for Python 3.4+ so you can rely on a single version of Python 3.X.
+This of course is subject to change, and will change this notice once the official wheels are rebuilt with the bug fix.

 Then clone the source from github: